Laojiji-gzh/RCTD/README.md

-# RDTD Algorithm and Datasets of Our Paper
+# RCTD Algorithm and Datasets of Our Paper

-✅ Author: GongZhihai
+✅ Author: Anonymous

-✅ Concat: 222270029@hdu.edu.cn
+✅ Concat: Anonymous

 ✅ Please cite this work if the code is used, thanks